YolandaMondragon/YolandaMondragon/README.md

   - Utilized OSINT techniques and created a phishing campaign using GoPhish to assess the security awareness of the employees.
   - Presented assessment report including an executive summary, detailed findings, and recommendations to the CISO.
 * Colorwave, Inc. (June 2024 - October 2024)
-  <br />Colorwave's Technical Residency in AI or Cybersecurity (TRAC) Program is a career development program that supports underrepresented technical talent in upskilling and gaining professional experience with a cutting-edge startup.
+  <br />Colorwave's Technical Residency in AI or Cybersecurity (TRAC) Program is a career program that supports underrepresented technical talent in upskilling and gaining professional experience with a cutting-edge startup.
+  - Selected as one of 25 participants from a highly-competitive pool (10% acceptance rate)
+  - Participated in a five-month residency program that included upskilling, career development, and a technical project.
   - Leveraged my skills and knowledge in cybersecurity to positively contribute to an API development project for an AI service.
 # Conferences Attended
 - BSidesChicago 2024